 How Did We Get Here?

-Senator Renfield “Ren” Barry’s in trouble.
-He just voted to kill the environmental bill he co-authored—a bill that represents his life’s aspirations—to keep the oil billionaire who funded his campaign from talking.
+Senator Ren Barry’s in trouble.
+He just voted to kill the green-energy bill he co-authored—a bill that represents his life’s aspirations—to keep the oil billionaire who funded his campaign from talking.

 His wife, Melinda Conway, doesn’t know about the oil billionaire, but she knows there’s a muckraking journalist threatening to break the news that her runaway daughter—the one they buried nine years ago—is not quite as dead as Ren told reporters.
 And the girl is blackmailing them for $1.5 million, another detail Melinda hasn’t yet gotten around to sharing with her husband.

 Kierkegaard said life can only be understood backwards, but it must be lived forwards.
-In HOW DID WE GET HERE?, the lives of Ren and Melinda unspool over four decades from the secrets and betrayals of the present, through the thwarted ambitions and thorny romances of young adulthood, to the tragedies and tangled family relationships of childhood, as they each struggle to outrun the past and reach the life they always meant to be living.
+In HOW DID WE GET HERE?, the lives of Ren and Melinda unspool over four decades to reveal the thwarted ambitions, thorny romances, and tangled family relationships that have sabotaged their dreams. as they each struggle to outrun the past and reach the life they always meant to be living.

 Funny, heartbreaking, and full of surprises, HOW DID WE GET HERE? suggests that the past may be much closer than it appears in life’s rearview mirror.